 - Regular Exercise: Engaging in physical activities like yoga, swimming, or walking can not only provide a healthy distraction from stress but also promote overall well-being by releasing endorphins, our body’s natural stress-fighting hormones.

-- Support Networks: Building a strong support system of friends, family, or support groups can provide a sense of belonging, emotional support, and an outlet to express concerns related to psoriasis and stress.
+- Support Networks: Building a strong support system, including friends, family, or support groups, can provide a sense of belonging, emotional support, and an outlet to express concerns related to psoriasis and stress.

 - Healthy Lifestyle: Maintaining a balanced diet, getting sufficient sleep, and avoiding unhealthy coping mechanisms such as smoking or excessive alcohol consumption can contribute to stress reduction and improved overall health.

-- Seeking Professional Help: In some cases, professional counseling or therapy may be beneficial to address and manage stress-related issues effectively.
+- Seeking Professional Help: In some cases, professional counselling or therapy may be beneficial for addressing and managing stress-related issues effectively.

 Stress Management Strategies